-Security
+Security and Compliance

-OpenEvidence is committed to carefully protecting and security your data and ensuring that OpenEvidence.com is always available when you need it.
+OpenEvidence is committed to carefully protecting and securing your data and ensuring that OpenEvidence.com is always available when you need it.
 We use a variety of industry-standard technologies and services to safeguard your data from unauthorized access, disclosure, use, and loss, and are constantly monitoring and improving our products and services.

 Infrastructure Security and Reliability